engineervix/ubuntu-server-backup/README.md

 chmod +x backup.sh
 ```

-⌨️ As you can see in the last line above, we just have to ensure that the script is executable.
+⌨️ As you can see in the last line above, we are ensuring that the script is executable (just in case).

 ⌨️ Now, edit your `config.toml` accordingly.